-The death toll climbed to 5,25,305 with 35 new fatalities, the data updated at 8 am showed.
+The death toll climbed to 5,25,223 with 24 new fatalities, the data updated at 8 am stated.

 The country crossed the grim milestone of two crore on May 4 and three crore on June 23 last year.
 It crossed four crore on January 25 this year.

-The 35 new fatalities include 19 from Kerala, seven from Maharashtra and three from West Bengal.
+The 24 new fatalities include nine from Kerala, six from Maharashtra, five from Delhi and three from West Bengal.

 The ministry stressed that more than 70 per cent of the deaths occurred due to comorbidities.